ArrowrIcon Home icon

 Dick Green

-After the war, my family lived in on the coast near Newquay and I used to talk to the Italian prisoners who were removing barbed wire from the cliff top.
+After the war, my family lived in on the coast near Newquay and I used to talk to the Italian POWs who were removing barbed wire from the cliff top.
 This was before they were repatriated.

 Donald Adams